Gozelo II, Duc de Basse-Lorraine1

 Godefroi IV Herzog von Niederlothringen was born in 1045.2 He was the son of Godefroi III Herzog von Niederlothringen.1 He married Mathilde de Toscane, Marquise de Toscane, daughter of Boniface III de Toscane, Marquis de Toscane and Beatrix de Haute-Lorraine, in 1070.2 He died on 26 February 1076.1

-Godefroi IV Herzog von Niederlothringen also went by the nick-name of Godfrey 'the Hunchback'.1 He succeeded to the title of Duc de Basse-Lorraine in 1069.1
+Godefroi IV Herzog von Niederlothringen also went by the nick-name of Godfrey 'the Hunchback'.1 He succeeded as the Duc de Basse-Lorraine in 1069.1

 Citations